OriginProtocol/origin/packages/contracts/README.md

 If the tests don't pass, either something is wrong with your setup, or you found a genuine bug.
 Please join our #engineering channel on Discord and report it!

+## Testnet addresses

+The address of our contracts on networks con be found in the "Releases" section of this repo.

 ## Testing

 ### Test on local blockchain